 But it isn’t going unnoticed.
 Treatment programs are getting funds that will help people recover and overcome their addition.

-One of the law firms that helped make these settlements possible is DiTrapano Barrett DiPiero McGinley & Simmons, PLLC in Charleston, West Virginia.
+One of the law firms that helped make these settlements possible is DiPiero Simmons McGinley & Bastress, PLLC in Charleston, West Virginia.
 Our opioid epidemic lawyers believe in helping those who can’t help themselves.

 Opioids have caused many addiction problems, and the lawsuit settlements are part of the first steps that will help fight this problem.
 Since the funding is going to treatment beds, this means there will be more opportunities for people to get the care they need.